ElevatePartners/.github/profile/README.md

-# Hi!
+# :wave: Hi!
 We're Elevate Partners

 We're a group of developers working remotely for great companies in Australia and the USA